Released: January 28, 2019

 - Avoid surfaces with bird droppings or secretions on them.

 - Make sure that all poultry dishes, including eggs, are well cooked.

 - Wash your hands with soap under warm running water for at least 20 seconds

 - Keep alcohol-based hand sanitizer and use it for washing, if soap and water are not available.

 - Cover your mouth and nose with your arm to reduce the spread of germs.

 - If you use a tissue, dispose of it as soon as possible and wash your hands afterwards.

-- where you have travelled or lived, and
+- where you have been travelling or living

 - Date modified: